samdonnelly/STM32F4-driver-library/README.md

 # STM32F4 Driver Library

 Drivers for the STM32F4 written using a NUCLEO-F411RE development board.
-This library contains drivers for devices, peripherals and general software tools that can be applied to any application written on the same platform.
-The library is written primarily in C to provide compatibility with both C and C++ applications.
+This library contains drivers for devices, protocols, hardware features and general software tools that can be applied to any application written on the same platform.
+The library is written primarily in C to provide compatibility with both C and C++ applications, however some software tools are wittne in C++.
 Drivers are continuously added and improved upon as needed.

 ## Drivers

 Drivers are written for three main categories: devices, peripherals and tools.
 Devices are external hardware that interface with the controller.
-Peripherals are used for handling data both internal and external to the controller such as timers and I2C.
-Tools are general purpose software for performing calculations and interpreting data.
+Peripherals is a blanket term referring to protocols and hardware features (such as I2C and interrupts) used for handling communication and signal processing.
+And lastly, tools are general software tasks that can be used by any application that needs it.

 Devices: <a href="https://github.com/samdonnelly/STM32F4-driver-library/tree/main/sources/devices">src</a>, <a href="https://github.com/samdonnelly/STM32F4-driver-library/tree/main/headers/devices">inc</a> \
 Peripherals: <a href="https://github.com/samdonnelly/STM32F4-driver-library/tree/main/sources/peripherals">src</a>, <a href="https://github.com/samdonnelly/STM32F4-driver-library/tree/main/headers/peripherals">inc</a> \